godotengine/godot-docs/community/asset_library/using_assetlib.rst

 |image6|

-You can learn how to submit assets to the Library, and what the asset submission guidelines are, in the next part of this tutorial, :ref:`doc_uploading_to_assetlib`.
+You can learn how to submit assets to the Library, and what the asset submission guidelines are, in the next part of this tutorial, :ref:`doc_submitting_to_assetlib`.

 In the editor
 -------------